frederic-perez/AmE-dictionary/data/idioms.md

 __be no slouch__ To be very hardworking, enthusiastic, and/or skillful. _Tom might not be the friendliest coworker in the world, but he’s no slouch when it comes to running the company’s IT systems._
 __be not in Kansas anymore__ To no longer be in a place that one knows or where one is comfortable; to be in a completely unfamiliar and/or discomfiting environment.
 A reference to The Wizard of Oz, in which Dorothy, upon arriving to Oz, says, _“Toto, I’ve a feeling we’re not in Kansas anymore.”_
 __be not just another pretty face__ To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
+__be not short of a penny (or two)__ To be exceptionally wealthy; to have no concerns regarding money. _A: “I just heard Sarah just lost her job!”
+B: “Well, her husband’s family isn’t short of a penny, so I think they’ll be just fine.”_
 __be on (one’s) best behavior__ To be very polite or exercise exceptionally good manners.
 Primarily heard in US. _Now, you kids must be on your best behavior for your Auntie this weekend!_
 __be on (one’s) conscience__ To be a persistent cause or source of guilt, such as an act of wrongdoing.
 __be on (one’s) soapbox__ To be sharing one’s opinions in an impassioned, impromptu manner, often to others’ annoyance.
 Soapboxes were once commonly used as makeshift platforms for such speeches. _Once Grandpa was on his soapbox about the local election, I found an excuse to slip out of the room._